The Visual Iconicity Challenge: Evaluating Vision-Language Models on Sign Language Form-Meaning Mapping: Models and Inference

 \begin{quote} \emph{This sign means: <MEANING>.
 Some signs are iconic, and some are arbitrary.
 Find visual resemblances between the meaning and the form of the sign.
 How much does the sign look like ``<MEANING>''?
 Answer with only one number: 1,2,3,4,5,6,7 (1=not at all, 7=exactly).} \end{quote}

-The prompts for all tasks and features can be found in Appendix \ref{prompts}.
 We do not use chain-of-thought prompting or specialised prompting tools, as initial trials with those did not show clear benefits.
 Our aim is to first establish baseline performance; more sophisticated prompting or fine-tuning can be explored in future work.
+For Qwen3-VL-32B, we additionally test with thinking mode enabled (denoted~$^\dagger$) on the iconicity task, to probe whether explicit reasoning improves scale calibration.

-\paragraph{Few-shot setup.} To examine whether a few examples can improve models' performance, we conduct 4-shot experiments with four selected models.
-We choose the \textit{open model families} that perform best in zero-shot: Qwen2.5-VL-72B, Qwen2.5-VL-32B, Qwen2.5-VL-7B and Gemma-3-27B.
-We omit closed models in these settings since few-shot probing suggests that GPT-5 and Gemini are already comparatively well-calibrated in zero-shot settings, showing only marginal benefit.
+\paragraph{Few-shot setup.} To examine whether a few examples can improve models' performance, we conduct 4-shot experiments on a representative panel of open models that span the size spectrum: Qwen2.5-VL (72B/32B/7B), Qwen3-VL (32B/4B), Gemma-3-27B, and MiMo-VL-7B.
+We omit closed models in these settings since few-shot probing suggests that GPT-5 and Gemini variants are already comparatively well-calibrated in zero-shot settings, showing only marginal benefit.

 We provide 4 example QA pairs (two iconic signs and two arbitrary signs) before the test query, using the same instruction format and showing the correct outputs for those examples.
-This few-shot setup gives the model a better understanding of the task with visual examples of iconic \& arbitrary signs, which effectively offer a window into the learnability of the tasks and how to improve the model's performance.
-For Qwen2.5-VL, exemplars and test items were provided as short video clips paired with gold answers.
-For Gemma-3, which does not natively support video, we extracted up to eight evenly spaced frames per clip and supplied both exemplars and test inputs as frame sequences.